Tinea argodelta

 Tinea argodelta is a species of moth in the family Tineidae.
 It was described by Edward Meyrick in 1915.
 However the placement of this species within the genus Tinea is in doubt.
 As a result, this species has been referred to as Tinea (s.l.) argodelta.
 This species is endemic to New Zealand.

+Description

 The wingspan is about 10 mm.
 The forewings are dark purple fuscous with two or three minute whitish strigulae on the costa towards one-third, a spot of white strigulation in the middle of the costa, a smaller spot at two-thirds, and three dots between this and the apex.
 There is a clear white triangular spot on the dorsum before the middle, reaching nearly half across the wing and a spot of whitish strigulation on the dorsum before the tornus, and two or three whitish scales towards the termen.
 The hindwings are dark purple-grey.